CartoDB/Windshaft-cartodb/docs/Map-API.md

 ## Maps API

-The CartoDB Maps API allows you to generate maps based on data hosted in your CartoDB account, and you can apply custom SQL and CartoCSS to the data.
+The CartoDB Maps API allows you to generate maps based on data hosted in your CartoDB account and you can apply custom SQL and CartoCSS to the data.
 The API generates a XYZ-based URL to fetch Web Mercator projected tiles using web clients such as [Leaflet](http://leafletjs.com), [Google Maps](https://developers.google.com/maps/), or [OpenLayers](http://openlayers.org/).

 You can create two types of maps with the Maps API:

 - **Anonymous maps**
-  Maps that can be created using your CartoDB public data.
+  You can create maps using your CartoDB public data.
 Any client can change the read-only SQL and CartoCSS parameters that generate the map tiles.
 These maps can be created from a JavaScript application alone and no authenticated calls are needed.
 See [this CartoDB.js example]({{ '/cartodb-platform/cartodb-js.html' | prepend: site.baseurl }}).

 - **Named maps**
-  Maps that have access to your private data.
+  There are also maps that have access to your private data.
 These maps require an owner to setup and modify any SQL and CartoCSS parameters and are not modifiable without new setup calls.

 ## Quickstart